 The due diligence process involves a systematic and in-depth review of relevant documents, records, and operations to assess risks and opportunities associated with the potential acquisition.
 The typical key components of due diligence consider the following key areas:

-By conducting due diligence, the acquiring company aims to uncover any potential challenges, risks, or undisclosed issues that may impact the success of the merger or acquisition.
+By conducting due diligence, the acquiring company aims to uncover any potential challenges, risks, or undisclosed issues that may impact the success of the acquired company after the merger or acquisition.
 This thorough examination helps the acquiring company make informed decisions and negotiate terms that reflect the true value and potential of the target company.

 Deal Negotiation